Types of Bitcoin Moving Averages

 - Linear weighted bitcoin trading Moving Average

-The difference between these 4 bitcoin trading moving averages is the weight assigned in to the most recent bitcoin price data.
+The difference among these four bitcoin trading moving averages is how much importance is given to the newest bitcoin price information.

 Simple Moving Average